Financial planning tools and services to put you on the path to the future you want

-Here are 5 tips from Dr. Ruth Chang, a professor at Rutgers University and world renowned expert on making decisions, that should help you know when to retire.
-While Chang is not a financial advisor or retirement planner, she is highly sought for her decision making expertise.
-Watch her Ted Talk, “How Can Making Hard Choices Empower Us?”
+Here are five tips from Dr. Ruth Chang, a professor at Rutgers University and a world-renowned expert on how to make decisions, that may help you decide when is the appropriate time to retire.
+While Chang is not a financial advisor or a retirement planner, she is highly sought-after for her decision-making expertise.

-Or, read below for how some of her important ideas can be applied to making the right retirement decisions.
+Here are some of Dr. Chang’s ideas about the best ways to make decisions.
+These ideas can also be applied to making the right retirement decisions.

 According to Chang, people often think that making decisions is about facts.
-However, she believes that there are too many unknowns in many big decisions to actually rely on objective measures.
-For retirement, you don’t know how long you will live or if you will actually enjoy retirement and a million other things.
-You can not know the future.
+However, she believes that there are too many unknowns in the majority of big decisions, which makes it hard to rely on objective measures.
+For retirement, you don’t know how long you will live or if you will actually enjoy retirement.
+There are also a million other things you won’t know about retirement before you make the decision to retire because it’s impossible to know the future.

-So, trying to make your when to retire decision be about the hard numbers may be unrealistic and the wrong way to make the choice.
+Because of this, trying to base your decision about when to retire based only on the hard numbers may be unrealistic and the wrong way to make the choice.

-Instead of only relying on facts when deciding when to retire, a better tactic would be to assess your values and make the decision based on what is important to you.
+Instead of only relying on facts when you are making the decision about when to retire, a better tactic might be to assess your values and make the decision based on what is important to you.

 Figure out what is important to you about the decision and you will make a better choice.

-Think about everything that is relevant to the decision — but remember to focus on your values and what is important to you.
+Think about everything that is relevant to the decision of when to retire, but remember to also focus on your values and what is important to you.

 Make lists and write down the advantages and disadvantages.

 Chang believes that there is no one correct answer when it comes to many big decisions.
-Even if you have lists of pros and cons, there is no objective truth about the best time for you to retire.
+Even if you have a list of pros and cons, there is no objective truth about the best time for you to retire.

-And, there are a variety of ways to make any answer work out for you.
+And there are a variety of ways to make any choice work out for you.

 Chang philosophizes that by committing to a decision, you empower it to become the right decision.
 Commitment is the key to a successful choice.

-When you commit to a retirement date of say May, 2018, you can begin to do everything you need to do to make that a good decision — figure out when to start Social Security, assess where to live, etc…
+When you commit to a retirement date of say May 2021, you can begin to do everything you need to do to make that a good decision, including figuring out when to start Social Security, assessing where to live, etc.

 If you are committed to your decision, then you can manipulate everything in your life to fulfill that choice.